ShivanshManohar/ShivanshManohar/README.md

-# Hi, I'm Shivansh Manohar 👋
+# Hi, I'm Shivansh! 👋

 I'm a CS student at VIT Vellore, building practical software across MERN, AWS, and distributed communication systems.
 Currently expanding into AI/ML with a focus on production-ready engineering.